The universal structure of moment maps in complex geometry: Equivariant differential geometry

 Suppose $(M,\omega)$ is a symplectic manifold with a $K$-action preserving $\omega$.
 Recall that a smooth map $\mu: M \to \mfk^*$ is a \emph{moment map} with respect to $\omega$ if it is $K$-equivariant (with $\mfk^*$ given the coadjoint action) and for all $v \in \mfk$ where \(\langle-,-\rangle\) denotes the natural pairing between \(\mathfrak{k}^*\) and \(\mathfrak{k}\).
 It follows from this definition that the equivariant differential form is equivariantly closed, and in fact this condition is \emph{equivalent} to the moment map condition.
 We extend this definition slightly to drop positivity of $\omega$.

 \begin{definition} Suppose $M$ is a manifold with a $K$-action and $\omega$ is a closed $K$-invariant two-form.
-We call a smooth map $\mu: M \to \mfk^*$ a \emph{moment map} with respect to $\omega$ if it is $K$-equivariant (with $\mfk^*$ given the coadjoint action) and for all $v \in \mfk$ \end{definition}
+We call a smooth map $\mu: M \to \mfk^*$ a \emph{moment map} with respect to $\omega$ if it is $K$-equivariant and for all $v \in \mfk$ \end{definition}

-Using Cartan's magic formula, one calculates that $d_{\eq}^2 = 0$; along with a notion of the degree of an equivariant differential form, this produces a cohomology theory known as equivariant cohomology that will play no role in the current work.
-Instead, we will use two basic properties of equivariantly closed differential forms.
+We will use two basic properties of equivariantly closed differential forms.
 The first is analogous to the statement that the wedge product of closed forms is closed, and follows from a straightforward computation.

 \begin{lemma} If $\alpha$ and $\beta$ are two equivariantly closed differential forms, their wedge product defined by is equivariantly closed.\end{lemma}

 The second is analogous to fibre integrals of closed forms being closed.